Best Day Trips from Medellín: Explore Guatapé, Santa Fe de Antioquia, and Coffee Farms

 2. Stroll down the Calle del Cafe

-Pijao “breathes” coffee and at the cafes you can order a -made with care- cup of coffee.
-In the Calle del Café (Calle 11) is café La Floresta.
+Pijao “breathes” coffee and at the cafes you can order a cup of coffee, made with care.
+In the Calle del Café (Calle 11) you can find café La Floresta.
 Local, organic coffee has been produced here for 30 years.
 La Tienda del buen vivir is next to La Floresta and here they sell coffee produced exclusively by women.
 The Calle del Café is a cozy little street, full of color and beautiful murals.

 If you want to know more about coffee -from bean to cup-, do a coffee tour in the village of Buenavista which is near Pijao (see tip 7)